arrayfire/afQuantumSim/docs/USAGE.md

 The result of this computation is stored in an internal `af::array` that stores the matrix representation of the circuit.
 You can retrieve this result by calling the `circuit()` function.

+Note that this operation is only required if a the matrix representation of the circuit is needed.
+You are able to simulate the circuit directly without compilation.

 ## Quantum Simulator
 While it is nice to get the representation of a circuit in matrix form, the main usefulness of a Quantum Computer is to measure the way the circuit affects the state of the qubits, and then meaasure them.
 In addition, it is desirable to be able to test the same circuit with different inputs and